buildbot/buildbot/master/docs/manual/cfg-reporters.rst

 :samp:`force build [--branch={BRANCH}] [--revision={REVISION}] [--props=PROP1=VAL1,PROP2=VAL2...] {BUILDER} {REASON}`
     Tell the given :class:`Builder` to start a build of the latest code.
     The user requesting the build and *REASON* are recorded in the :class:`Build` status.
-    The buildbot will announce the build's status when it finishes.The user can specify a branch and/or revision with the optional parameters :samp:`--branch={BRANCH}` and :samp:`--revision={REVISION}`.
+    The Buildbot will announce the build's status when it finishes.The user can specify a branch and/or revision with the optional parameters :samp:`--branch={BRANCH}` and :samp:`--revision={REVISION}`.
     The user can also give a list of properties with :samp:`--props={PROP1=VAL1,PROP2=VAL2..}`.

 :samp:`stop build {BUILDER} {REASON}`